Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

 - HCP recovering from a respiratory illness may return to work with PE patients sooner if absence of influenza viral RNA in respiratory secretions is documented by real-time reverse transcriptase polymerase chain reaction (rRT-PCR).

 ○ Patients in these environments are severely immunocompromised, and infection with influenza virus can lead to severe disease.
-Furthermore, once infected, these patients can have prolonged viral shedding despite antiviral treatment and expose other patients to influenza virus infection.
+Furthermore, once Start Printed Page 35500infected, these patients can have prolonged viral shedding despite antiviral treatment and expose other patients to influenza virus infection.
 Prolonged shedding also increases the chance of developing and spreading antiviral-resistant influenza strains; clusters of influenza antiviral resistance cases have been found among severely immunocompromised persons exposed to a common source or healthcare setting.

 - Reminded that adherence to respiratory hygiene and cough etiquette after returning to work remains important because viral shedding may occur for several days after resolution of fever.
 If symptoms such as cough and sneezing are still present, HCP should wear a facemask during patient-care activities.
 The importance of performing frequent hand hygiene (especially before and after each patient contact and contact with respiratory secretions) should be reinforced.